-A revocable trust can provide a variety of benefits that are favorable for families seeking a smooth wealth succession process and increased privacy.
+A revocable trust can provide a variety of benefits.
+They are favorable for families seeking a smooth wealth succession process and increased privacy.

-The biggest factor that leads most people to form a revocable trust is avoiding the hassle of probate, which is notorious for its restrictive rules.
-Probate is also cost-prohibitive costing more than establishing a revocable trust.
+The biggest factor that leads most people to form a revocable trust is avoiding the hassle of probate.
+Probate is notorious for its restrictive rules and is cost-prohibitive, often costing more than establishing a revocable trust.

 Plus, probate can take up to several months before your loved ones actually gain access to your assets.
-For families with property in multiple states, the process is even more time-consuming because your loved ones must go through the necessary probate proceedings for each separate state in which the properties are located.
+For families with property in multiple states, the process is even more time-consuming.
+Your loved ones must go through the necessary probate proceedings for each separate state the properties are located.

-On the other hand, a revocable trust gives your beneficiaries faster access to your assets, saving them from undergoing tedious proceedings during an already difficult time.
+On the other hand, a revocable trust gives your beneficiaries faster access to your assets.
+This saves them from undergoing tedious proceedings during an already difficult time.

 Protecting the Privacy of Your Wealth Succession

 Unlike probate, you are NOT required to file any public records regarding your revocable trust.
-Whereas, anyone can simply go to the public courthouse and look at all of the details in probate because it is public record.
+Whereas, all of the details in probate are public record.
+Anyone can simply go to the public courthouse and look at the record.